Tanuki/tanuki.py/readme.md

 # 🙈 Monkey Patch

-The fastest and easiest way to build LLM-augmented applications.
+The fastest and easiest way to build LLM features in python.

 `MonkeyPatch (noun): A piece of code which extends or modifies other code at runtime.